zaandahl/mewc/README.md

 ## Introduction
 This code repository contains example scripts for camera trap animal detection and classification.
 Our container based approach to camera trap image processing is modular, easily scalable, fast to deploy and lowers system prerequisites.
 Developed by RZA, JCB and BWB.

+## Quick Start Vignette
+We have provided a [Quick Start Vignette](./vignette.md) that will guide you through the process of pulling necessary Docker images, training an EfficientNetV2 model using 10 species of Tasmanian animals and then using the trained model for inference to classify camera trap images from an example camera service.
+The entire process can be completed in an afternoon ona a NVIDIA A100 Cloud GPU instance with the majority of that time devoted to training the classifier.

+## Example Scripts
 The /examples directory contains command line scripts that can be run on an appropriate system.
 The scripts pull a Docker image from Docker Hub and then perform the processing on your camera trap image folder.
 For GPU support you need to use a current version of Linux or Windows 10/11.

-## Quick Start Vignette
-We have provided a [Quick Start Vignette](./vignette.md) that will guide you through the process of pulling necessary Docker images, training an EfficientNetV2 model using 10 species of Tasmanian animals and then using the trained model for inference to classify camera trap images from an example camera service.
-The entire process can be completed in an afternoon ona a NVIDIA A100 Cloud GPU instance with the majority of that time devoted to training the classifier.
+There are individual scripts to run each of the Docker images and a single script that will run all of the Docker images in sequence over a camera trap service.
+We provide example scripts for both Linux/Mac and Windows 10/11.
+The bash scripts are located in the /examples/bash directory and the Windows scripts are located in the /examples/powershell directory.

 ## Docker Hub Images
 The Docker images are automatically built and pushed to [Docker Hub](https://hub.docker.com) using GitHub Actions for CI/CD.
 We adhere to [Semantic Versioning 2.0.0](https://semver.org) and maintain version consistency bewtween GitHub and Docker Hub tags.